Darim7/Darim7/README.md

 **Welcom to my profile!
 I'm Zhen! :smile:**

+- :whale: I'm a DevOps Engineer (well, at least learning to be one).

 - 🤔 I’m looking for help with building a home lab.

 - 🌱 I’m currently learning basics of Operating System Kernels!